Ejeffers1239/YuGiOhTourneyAnalyser/README.md

 HOW TO USE:

 -1.
-npm -i yrp
+npm i yrp
-npm -i googleapis
+npm i googleapis
-npm -i csv-parse
+npm i csv-parse
 0.
 Go to sheetToDecksAndWR/gefahr_analyzer.js, and replace the API key on line 7 with your own from: